 Be aware that refusing the FST’s will sometimes anger the officer, especially unprofessional police officers.

 In Ohio, you have the right to refuse the chemical test (blood, breath, or urine) requested by a police officer in an OVI, but that decision comes with serious consequences.
-Keep in mind that if you fail one of these tests, this will result in severe consequences and will definitely make it more difficult to get a favorable resolution of your OVI case.
+Keep in mind that if you fail one of these tests, it will result in severe consequences and will definitely make it more difficult to get a favorable resolution of your OVI case.

-If you refuse, or fail, the requested test, the officer will immediately suspend and seize your driver’s license.
+If you refuse or fail, the requested test, the officer will immediately suspend and seize your driver’s license.
 This is called an Administrative License Suspension.

 The police officer suspending your license is required by law to advise you of the length of the ALS by reading you a form called a BMV-2255.
 However, most officers will NOT mention the license suspension required by an OVI conviction itself, which may be the same length as the ALS Refusal suspension.

 All OVI convictions carry mandatory license suspensions of at least one year or more, depending on the level of the OVI.
 See our pages on OVI penalties for the various levels of OVI charges.